 As we are roaming the streets of Venice, and thinking fondly of a past time, I am so grateful to be sharing this day with the same special person that I shared it with 30 years ago! 😊❤️

-Thirty years ago we came to Venice with our wonderful Italian friends, Gio & Teresa in a Volkswagen Westfalia van and we camped just outside Venice.
+Thirty years ago Bernard and I came to Venice with our wonderful Italian friends, Gio & Teresa.
+In their Volkswagen Westfalia van, we camped just outside Venice.
 We took a boat and came to Saint Mark’s Square.
-Thirty years later… wish you guys were here with us again today to share this moment. 😊❤️
+Thirty years later… we wish you guys were here with us again today to share this moment. 😊❤️

-If you look back in our blog to the post published on December 1st, 2018, Venice was nowhere on the itinerary for this trip.
-But when my hubby proposed it me while we were staying in Poreč, I was over the moon!
+If you look back in our blog to a post published on December 1st, 2018, Venice was nowhere on the itinerary for this year’s trip.
+But when my hubby proposed it to me while we were staying in Poreč, I was over the moon!

-Here are a few photos that will hopefully remind us of this amazing place and our time here.
+Here are a few photos that will hopefully remind us of this amazing place and our time here, 30 years later.

 Below, is the imposing Saint Mark’s Basilica.
 We took these photos from the top of St Mark’s Campanile bell tower.
-It’s 8 euros to go up and well worth it.
-You get amazing views of Venice.
+It’s 8 euros to go up but well worth it.
+You get amazing views of the city.

 Columns of San Marco and San Teodoro are two columns in Piazza San Marco.
 One is the Column of the Lion and the other the Column of San Teodoro.
 Both were erected at the square in 1172.
 Until the 18th Century, the Piazzetta was the place where criminals were executed.
 This is the reason that still today the local people of Venice consider it bad luck to walk between the two columns, so be careful of that when you come to Venice!😊Saint Mark’s Square is the main square of Venice.

 We were so excited to see the gondolas and the skilled gondoliers once again.